 - Make sure you eat properly.
 If your destination requires that you be cautious with food – heed that caution.
 The old saying from the Peace Corps is “if you can’t peel it or heat it, don’t eat it.”
 There’s no need to be uptight, but stick to foods that you know your system likes.
 You can try that road-side taco stand on your next trip to Mexico!

 I chose to wait until my daughter was finished nursing before traveling with her, simply because there was no swimsuit known to man that could possibly contain me.
 Having said that, if you’re up for it when your baby is still really small and portable, it’s probably the least complicated time to get away.

 CLICK HERE for more on breastfeeding and travel.

-Feeding baby on holiday if your baby takes bottles (or is exclusively bottle-fed)…
+Feeding baby on holiday if using bottles or baby is exclusively bottle-fed:

 Here is where things start to get a little more complicated – but no more so than bottle feeding at home.
 Gear starts to become necessary at this stage – as does choosing accommodation that will make your life easier…

 - Find out if where you’re staying has a kitchen or a kitchenette – if it does, book it!
 You definitely need a mini-fridge at this stage and a microwave would be super-handy as well.
 If you do have access to a microwave, bring along one of those microwavable sterilizers – a quick once-through once a day will keep all your bottles, nipples, pacifiers and other sterilizable things sterile.
 Now they also sell bags to sterilize in the microwave as well.
 If the place has a kettle, or a stove and a pan, you could just use that for boiling water but it isn’t as easy.
 However, sterilizing bottles in a hotel room is really not a big deal.